castorini/docTTTTTquery/README.md

 gsutil cp model.ckpt-1004000* gs://your_bucket/models/
 ```

-Run the command below to sample one question per segment (note that you will need to start a TPU).
+Run the command below to sample one question per passage (note that you will need to start a TPU).

 ```bash
 for ITER in {00..32}; do
     t5_mesh_transformer \